isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <p>Login with Singpass.&nbsp;&nbsp;&nbsp;&nbsp;</p>
 </li>
 <li>
-<p>Receive an SMS from RedeemSG or gov. which will contain a unique link
+<p>Receive an SMS from RedeemSG or gov.sg which will contain a unique link
 to your Climate Vouchers.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
 </li>
 </ol>